norskeld/sigma/docs/content/combinators/lookahead.md

 ---
 title: 'lookahead'
 kind: 'primitive'
-description: "lookahead combinator applies parser without consuming any input.
-If parser fails and consumes some input, so does lookahead."
+description: 'lookahead combinator applies parser without consuming any input.
+If parser fails and consumes some input, so does lookahead.'
 ---

 # {{ $frontmatter.title }} <Primitive />